Chocolate chip

-Chocolate chips or chocolate morsels are small chunks of sweetened chocolate, used as an ingredient in a number of desserts (notably chocolate chip cookies and muffins), in trail mix and less commonly in some breakfast foods such as pancakes.
-They are often manufactured as teardrop-shaped volumes with flat circular bases; another variety of chocolate chips have the shape of rectangular or square blocks.
+Chocolate chips or chocolate morsels are small chunks of sweetened chocolate, used as an ingredient in a number of desserts (notably chocolate chip cookies and muffins), in trail mix, and less commonly in some breakfast foods such as pancakes.
+They are often manufactured as teardrop-shaped volumes with flat circular bases; another variety of chocolate chips has the shape of rectangular or square blocks.
 They are available in various sizes, usually less than 10 mm in diameter.

 Origin

-Chocolate chips were created with the invention of chocolate chip cookies in 1938 when Ruth Graves Wakefield of the Toll House Inn in the town of Whitman, Massachusetts added cut-up chunks of a semi-sweet Nestlé chocolate bar to a cookie recipe.
-(The Nestlé brand Toll House cookies is named for the inn.)
+Chocolate chips were created with the invention of chocolate chip cookies in 1938 when Ruth Graves Wakefield of the Toll House Inn in the town of Whitman, Massachusetts, added cut-up chunks of a semi-sweet Nestlé chocolate bar to a cookie recipe.
+(The Nestlé brand Toll House cookies is named for the inn).
 The cookies were a huge success, and Wakefield reached an agreement in 1939 with Nestlé to add her recipe to the chocolate bar's packaging in exchange for a lifetime supply of chocolate.
 Initially, Nestlé included a small chopping tool with the chocolate bars.
 In 1941, Nestlé and at least one of its competitors started selling the chocolate in "chip" (or "morsel") form.